• Getting started

 = rounded to 81.20

-1. With Average Entry Price (default setting):
+1. Range Breakout with Average Entry Price (default setting):

 In this Range Breakout example where the entry is set to trigger at Range High, the SL/TGT Calculation base setting is set to Average Entry Price.
 Hence the individual leg Target (with setting 5%) and Stoploss (with setting 5%) is calculated from the Average Entry Price for the BUY positions.